 Open Los Angeles’s Streets to Vending

-In Los Angeles, traditional sidewalk street vending is illegal – turning ten thousand mostly Latino entrepreneurs into criminals.
+In Los Angeles, the city that brought us the food-truck revolution, traditional sidewalk vending is illegal—turning aspiring entrepreneurs into criminals.
 All that these vendors want to do is earn an honest living and provide for their families in a way that contributes to their communities.

 |Email us for a free "Legalize Street Vending" sticker|